Identification and estimation of causal mechanisms in cluster-randomized trials with post-treatment confounding using Bayesian nonparametrics: Introduction

 \subsection{Contributions}

 Motivated by the RPS study, our work makes two primary methodological contributions to causal mediation analysis.
 First, we develop a framework for causal mediation in CRTs with post-treatment confounders, together with a sensitivity analysis procedure for cross-world dependence among those confounders.
-We consider two causally ordered intermediate outcomes, but treat the first as a post-treatment confounder.
-We define mediation and spillover effects of the cluster-level intervention and establish nonparametric identification for each estimand in the presence of post-treatment confounding.
-For identification, we replace conditional cross-world inter-individual independence with a Gaussian copula that captures the dependence between counterfactual post-treatment confounders under different treatment assignments via a single, interpretable sensitivity parameter \citep[e.g.,][]{Hong2023,Bae2024}.
+We consider two causally ordered intermediate outcomes, and treat the first as a post-treatment confounder.
+In this setting, we define pathway-specific causal estimands for the cluster-level intervention, including spillover and individual mediator effects.
+We propose a new assumption that replaces cross-world independence with a Gaussian copula sensitivity model indexed by a single, interpretable dependence parameter \citep[e.g.,][]{Hong2023,Bae2024}.
+Under this assumption, we show that the proposed estimands are identified from the observed-data law once a sensitivity model is specified for the unidentified cross-world law of the post-treatment confounder.
+This formulation provides a transparent framework for sensitivity analysis to examine how causal conclusions change as the untestable cross-world assumption is relaxed.
 Placing a prior on this sensitivity parameter enables transparent reporting as assumptions are relaxed or tightened, with automatic uncertainty quantification.